dart-archive/jnigen/README.md

 #### How are classes mapped into bindings?
 Each Java class generates a subclass of `JObject` class, which wraps a `jobject` reference in JNI.
 Nested classes use `_` as separator, `Example.NestedClass` will be mapped to `Example_NestedClass`.

 #### Does `JObject` hold a local or global reference?
-Does it need to be manually deleted?
+Does it need to be manually released?
 Each Java object returned into Dart creates a JNI global reference.
 Reference deletion is taken care of by `NativeFinalizer` and that's usually sufficient.

 It's a good practice to keep the interface between languages sparse.
-However, if there's a need to create several references (Eg: in a loop), you can use FFI Arena mechanism (`using` function) and `deletedIn` method, or manually delete the object using `delete` method.
+However, if there's a need to create several references (Eg: in a loop), you can use FFI Arena mechanism (`using` function) and `releasedBy` method, or manually release the object using `release` method.

 #### Should I use `jnigen` over Method channels?
 This is currently an experimental package.
 Many features are missing, and it's rough around the edges.
 You're welcome to try it and give feedback.